 Personalizing a page gives you the opportunity to serve different content to different types of users (user segments).
 You can build set of rules, on which the user segments are based.
 You can then create different versions of the pages of your website.
 Personalizing a page means that you create one or more different versions of a page.

-Having personalized a page, you can directly access personalization reports in Digital Experience Cloud to measure and analyze the results of your work and whether your audience definition is reasonable.
+Having personalized a page, you can directly access personalization reports in Sitefinity Insight to measure and analyze the results of your work and whether your audience definition is reasonable.
 For more information, see:

 Develop and create